emarcey/cicerone/glossary/styles.md

 	* defined by Anchor steam as reformulated in 1971
 	* shares many similarities with American Amber Ale
 	* steam beer style originated in the 1800s in San Francisco
-	* origin of steam beer name is unclear, may have something to do with coolships
+	* origin of steam beer name is unclear
+		* may be related to high effervescence and amount of pressure in trade packages
+		* may be related to steam (excess carbonation) released from fresh kegs
+		* may be related to clouds of steam evaporating from coolships

 # Classic Style Smoked Beer
 * Region: USA